 ISO stands for the International Organization for Standardization — an organization that sets international standards for all different kinds of measurements.

 The ISO is how you can adjust the exposure on your camera.
 It’s one of the three main pillars of exposure — along with shutter speed and aperture.
 Changing the ISO will brighten or darken your image.
 When it comes to measuring the ISO, the lower the ISO, the darker your image will be; the higher the ISO, the brighter your image will be.

 Changing your ISO for photography will make your image brighter or make your image darker.
 Typically, the lower the ISO, the better.
 That’s because the lower the ISO, the less noise and grain you’ll have in your shots.

 ISO for video is basically the same as it is for photos.
 When you adjust the ISO for your videos, they’ll be brighter or darker.
 And just like with photos, the lower the ISO, the better, because your image quality will be crisp and clear.
 Higher ISOs tend to look noisy or grainy.

-So, if you’re opening up your camera to shoot a video, choose a low ISO like 160 if you’re on a Canon.
+So, if you’re opening up your camera to shoot a video, find out if your camera has a native ISO, or choose a low ISO like 160 to avoid grain.
 And then brighten up your image if you need to with shutter speed and aperture.
 For setting exposure, you should follow this order: ISO, then aperture, and finally shutter speed to get the best results.

 If you’re shooting in low light, a high ISO is best (e.g., 3200, 6400, or anything higher).
 A higher setting will help you achieve a well-balanced shot in low light.
 If you can, you should still try and stick to native ISOs.
 And even if you get a little bit of noise and grain, you can still push your camera if you need; it’s all about getting the shot.
 So, if that means you have to boost your ISO to get a proper exposure, do it!